 Not all the North American threads in the Bulgarian tapestry came from the U.S. heartland.
 Some come from the West Coast.
 At least one was spun in San Diego.
 That one involves Dr. Nancy Hardison, business department head at Point Loma Nazarene University.
 An Episcopalian, Dr. Hardison developed a passion for getting business students interested in mission work.
-In the early 1990's Norm Shoemaker was Point Loma's spiritual development director.
-He had a special interest in mission work and thus encouraged Nancy's interest there.
+In the early 1990s, Norm Shoemaker was Point Loma's spiritual development director.
+Norm had a special interest in mission work and thus encouraged Nancy's interest there.

-Few of the Bulgarians that came to Nancy's seminars were born-again believers.
+Few of the Bulgarians who came to Nancy's seminars were born-again believers.
 They came because they wanted to know how to run small businesses.
 However, discussions wound up ranging far beyond profit and loss issues.
 Participants expressed deep concern about the countries' moral and ethical plight.
 When the Bulgarians heard Hermann Gschwandtner talk about the Church of the Nazarene, they begged him to come plant that kind of church.

 Feeling a strong pull to Bulgaria, Mark went home to talk with his wife and two young daughters.
 He and Hermann stayed in touch.
 Months later, the church began gearing up to send the first volunteers to Bulgaria.
 Mark and Cari Ogden agreed to join the team (along with their two small daughters).
-For most of the two years the Ogdens spent in Bulgaria, Mark was team leader.
+For most of the two years the Ogdens spent in Bulgaria, Mark was the team leader.
 It was he who led the volunteers through their initial pioneering time.

 After those summer seminars, Dr. Hardison's burden for Eastern Europe continued to grow.
 She saw information on 1994-95 Fulbright teaching fellowships in Albania.
 One opening was for a business instructor.
 Nancy applied with the understanding that Point Loma would give her a leave of absence to do it.
 She saw that Albania also had a Fulbright opening in teaching medicine.
 Nancy's husband was qualified to fill that position.
 So, he applied for that one.